nicod-man/thesis/README.md

 The following instructions will allow you to install all the docker components.

-The first thing needed is to download Docker.
+The first thing needed is to download [Docker](https://docs.docker.com/get-docker/) .
 Then you can clone this repository:

 	git clone https://github.com/nicod-man/thesis.git